Groovetube synth

 Tubes

-The fluorescent tubes used to develop this machine have been a great resource, but are being discontinued and will soon become unavailable.
-We have some supplies of these for the short term, after that we will be making our own tubes.
+The fluorescent tubes used to develop this machine have been a great resource, but are fast becoming unavailable.
+We have a small supply, but future production will be dependent on our successfully making our own tubes.

 Fluorescents we've tried have been really variable.
-Common problems have been noise that can't be stabilised, and inconsistent operating range - these seem likely to be due to the electrode thermionic coating, and possibly distribution of mercury in the tube.
-Many tubes seem to settle in after a few hours' operation and become more stable, and a small magnet clipped to the tube by the anode generally stabilises excessive noise.
-The few tubes we've run over longer timescales, like 100+ hours, have become quieter.
-We don't yet have a clear idea of the overall lifetime for fluorescents in this machine.
+Common problems are noise that won't stabilise, and inconsistent operating range - these are likely due to the electrode thermionic coating, and possibly the distribution of mercury in the tube.
+Many tubes seem to settle in after a few hours' operation and become more stable, and a small magnet clipped to the tube by the anode often stabilises excessive noise.

-We won't need to use heated electrodes or mercury in our tubes, so should be able to avoid problems caused by these.
-Electrode shape is likely to be important, we will start to find out soon.
+We won't need to use heated electrodes or mercury in our tubes, so these will hopefully be more stable.
+Electrode shape is likely to be important, it will be exciting to find out what is possible.

 Ordering